 The Lisburn School of music often comes across people that are taking the plunge and looking to change their career, while also looking to rekindle some old dreams.
 Fairly often the school sees people that have become somewhat disillusioned with their careers come through its doors looking for something new.

 Vocals tutor Mary Jenkins explained: “People of all ages come to us hoping that we can unlock a talent and help them to realise their potential”.
 “Unfortunately, many don’t have much ability to work with, but some are really very talented indeed”.
 She added “One gentleman joined us feeling disenchanted with his job as a chartered accountant and went on to be an opera singer in Italy and around the world”.

 The Latest Recruit

 The music school’s newest student hoping to switch to a career in the music industry is 28 year old Maggy, who currently works as a London escort.
 Like so many other aspiring stars, Maggy found that the reality of having to pay the bills meant that dreams had to be shelved.
 For Maggy though, putting her dreams aside was only temporary, as seems to be the case for many other London escorts that Maggy knows.

-“Some of my friends that work as London escorts are very talented indeed”, Maggy said.
+“Some of my friends signed up at palacevip.com are very talented indeed”, Maggy said.
 “One friend of mine is a mean guitar player.
 I’m trying to encourage her to come here as well, I hope she does”.
 “Personally, I never really let go of the dream of making it as a singer even when I did have to get a job”, Maggy added.
 “You will always find me singing when I am the shower and maybe one day I can swap the shower head for a real microphone.”

 Genuine Career Opportunities